TheAlgorithms/Python/CONTRIBUTING.md

 We appreciate any contribution, from fixing a grammar mistake in a comment to implementing complex algorithms.
 Please read this section if you are contributing your work.

 Your contribution will be tested by our [automated testing on Travis CI](https://travis-ci.org/TheAlgorithms/Python/pull_requests) to save time and mental energy.
 After you have submitted your pull request, you should see the Travis tests start to run at the bottom of your submission page.
 If those tests fail, then click on the ___details___ button try to read through the Travis output to understand the failure.
-If you do not understand, please leave a comment on your your submission page and a community member will try to help.
+If you do not understand, please leave a comment on your submission page and a community member will try to help.

 #### Coding Style